 We sometimes use

 SNAPSHOT versions temporarily on topic branches.
-However, we always rewrite them before merging to master, to purge all
+However, we always rewrite them before merging to main, to purge all

 SNAPSHOT references, so that all commits in the history build reproducibly.
 We use SciJava’s check-branch.sh script to ensure all commits on a topic branch build cleanly with passing tests.